Right to Rent

 You could face a civil penalty of up to £3,000 per tenant for renting your property to someone who isn’t allowed to stay in the UK.

-How do you make a check?
+How to make a check?

 The steps are: